vojtechgadurek/LittleSharp/LittleSharp/README.md

 - Bad Expression Trees should fail during compilation
 - The code should be easy to read and write
 - The code should be easy to maintain
+- It should not be replacement for native C# code, when performance is a concern

+When to use this library:

+- There exists need to compile some function during runtime.
+- Solution to a problem, leads to using virtual calls, but they would lead to perfomance issues.

+Do not forget:

+- One always has to call compiled function from somewhere and this will be a delegate call.
+- There is some cost to compiling code during runtime, it may not be woth it, if called just several times.

 Example of usage: